MetaMask/metamask-docs/services/reference/optimism/json-rpc-methods/index.md

 # JSON-RPC methods

 The standard Ethereum methods documented here are supported by Infura on the Optimism network.
-For custom Optimism methods, please see [Optimism Ethereum JSON-RPC API documentation](https://community.optimism.io/docs/developers/build/json-rpc/) (Bedrock release).
+For custom Optimism methods, see [Optimism Ethereum JSON-RPC API documentation](https://docs.optimism.io/builders/node-operators/json-rpc) (Bedrock release).

 :::info

 The Optimism Bedrock migration supports different JSON-RPC methods.
-Refer to the [Optimism Bedrock documentation](https://docs.optimism.io/builders/node-operators/json-rpc) for more information.
+Refer to the [Optimism Bedrock documentation](https://docs.optimism.io/stack/getting-started#the-op-stack-today) for more information.

 :::